Vijayakumar Velu, PhD

 Biography

-Vijayakumar Velu, PhD, is an assistant professor in the Division of Microbiology and Immunology at the Emory National Primate Research Center.
-In addition, he is an assistant professor in the Department of Pathology and Laboratory Medicine at the Emory University School of Medicine.
+Vijayakumar Velu, PhD, is an associate professor in the Division of Microbiology and Immunology at the Emory National Primate Research Center.
+In addition, he is an associate professor in the Department of Pathology and Laboratory Medicine at the Emory University School of Medicine.

 Dr. Velu's research focuses on studying nonhuman primate immune responses to HIV/SIV infection and vaccines.
 This includes understanding the basic biology of anti-viral T, B and NK cell responses, and their interactions for generating effective cellular and humoral immunity during SIV/HIV and following vaccination.
 Currently, his team investigates the dynamics of T cell, B cell and NK cell subsets in the lymphoid and non-lymphoid tissues to determine the relationship between antiviral (HIV, SIV) immunity and respective viral reservoirs and their control.